oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 We'll see later in the Kuberneties labs why we're using configuration files in the conf and confsecure directories, but it does demonstrate that you don't need to have all of your config in the same place

-Edit at the conf/storefront-config.yaml file,
+Look at the conf/storefront-config.yaml file,

 ```
 app: